 ‘I’m being towed by the fish and I'm the towing bitt.’

 One is at the mercy of the other.
-Santos is resigned to his predicament and rests his aching back against the skiff.
+Santiago is resigned to his predicament and rests his aching back against the skiff.
 He is in a meditative state and compares the fish’s thoughts to his own.

 Picture 2 (4ft x 3ft - acrylic on canvas)